Extremal length boundary of Teichm\"uller space contains non-Busemann points: Proof of Theorem

-Notice from \eqref{eq:twisting_number_deformation} that after this deformation, the twist parameter of each $\sigma^1_{s_i}$ is zero.
+As remarked in \S\ref{subsec:twisting_flat_annuli}, if we choose the sign of $\tau$ suitably, after this deformation, the twist parameter of each $\sigma^1_{s_i}$ is zero.
 Hence, any segment in $\beta^*_t\cap A_{i,t}$ has the twisting number at most one in $A_{i,t}$ for all $i$, because $\beta$ is a simple closed curve and any two segments in $\beta^*_t\cap A_{i,t}$ do not intersect transversely in $A_{i,t}$.
-By taking a subsequence, we may assume that there is a (non-connected) graph $\Sigma_0$ on $X$ such that the making $f_t:X\to Y_t$ induces an isomorphism $\Sigma_0$ and $\Sigma_t$.
+By taking a subray, we may assume that there is a (non-connected) graph $\Sigma_0$ on $X$ such that the marking $f_t:X\to Y_t$ induces an isomorphism $\Sigma_0$ and $\Sigma_t$ (in homotopy sense).